pournaki/twitter-explorer/doc/DOCUMENTATION.md

 ```
 streamlit run visualizer.py
 ```
 You can select a previously collected dataset for further analysis from a drop-down menu.
-If you have your own Twitter dataset, please convert it to the `json-lines` format (every tweet dictionary in one line) and copy it to the `./data` folder.
+If you have your own Twitter dataset, please convert it to the [twitwi csv format](https://github.com/medialab/twitwi) and copy it to the `./data` folder.

 The visualizer will create a new folder for every collection you make in the `output` folder.
 Refer to [File structure](#file-structure) for a detailed list of files generated by the **twitter explorer**.

 ## Timeline of tweets
-As a first step, the visualizer creates a timeseries showing the amount of tweets in the dataset over time, which will be saved in the project folder.
+As a first step, the visualizer creates a timeseries showing the amount of tweets in the dataset over time.

 ## Retweet networks
-The **twitter explorer** can generate retweet networks in which nodes are users.
-A link is drawn from node `i` to `j` if `i` retweets `j`.
-The following methods are available:
+The **twitter explorer** can generate different types of interaction networks (retweet, mention, quote, reply) in which nodes are users.
+A link is drawn from node `i` to `j` if `i` interactions with `j`.
+The following graph operations are:

 ### Giant Component
 When enabled, the graph will be reduced to its largest connected component.

 ### Aggregation methods
 - "Soft" aggregation
-  Removes all users that are never retweeted and only retweet one other user (and can therefore not be bridges in the network)
+  Removes all users that are never interacted with and only interact with one other user (and can therefore not be bridges in the network)

 - "Hard" aggregation
-  Removes all users from the network that are retweeted less than `t` times.
+  Removes all users from the network that are interacted with less than `t` times.

 ### Privacy option
 Removes all accessible metadata of users that have less than 5000 followers (no public figures) from the interactive visualization in order to comply with current privacy standards.
 The nodes are visible and their links are taken into account, but they cannot be personally identified in the interface.

 ### Community detection
-The **twitter explorer** currently supports Louvain [[1]](#louvain) and InfoMap [[2]](#infomap) algorithms for community detection.
+The **twitter explorer** currently supports Louvain [[1]](#louvain) and Leiden [[2]](#leiden) algorithms for community detection.
 The community assignments are saved as node metadata.
-Note that the Louvain community detection does not take into account link direction.
+Note that these community detection algorithms do not take into account link direction.

 ## Hashtag networks
 The **twitter explorer** can generate hashtag networks in which nodes are hashtags.
 A link is drawn between node `i` and `j` if `i` and `j` appear in the same tweet.
 The following methods are available: